 At this point, depending upon your response, the instrument will take one of several paths.
-If you enter "1", the instrument will go to USBORN and ask for the state in which the subject was born.
-However, if at PLBORN you indicated a place other than the US, the instrument will go to screen USYR in an attempt to find out what year the subject came to the US.
+If you enter anything but "99", the instrument will go on to the next person, or if there are no other people in the family, it will go on to the next series of questions.
+However, if at PLBORN you entered "99" for NOT IN THE US, the instrument will go on to screen POB_FOREIGN, which asks for the first letter of the country in which the person was born.